Salem Choheili: Biography

 Salem Choheili was born in Ahvaz, Iran in 1935 into the Kuhailia (Persian pronunciation: Choheili) family.
-His Mandaean baptismal name is Bayan bar Šarat (ࡁࡀࡉࡀࡍ ࡁࡓ ࡔࡀࡓࡀࡕ).
+His Mandaean baptismal name is Bayan bar Šarat (ࡁࡀࡉࡀࡍ ࡁࡓ ࡔࡀࡓࡀࡕ, /mid/).

 As a child, he learned to speak colloquial Mandaic from his parents.
 Salem Choheili later served as Slovak linguist Rudolf Macúch's primary Neo-Mandaic linguistic informant in 1989, as well as a guide for Norwegian-American scholar Jorunn Jacobsen Buckley during her 1996 field trip to Iran.

 After serving in the Iranian military, Salem Choheili focused on transcribing Mandaic manuscripts.
 On April 12, 1989, he finished copying a handwritten manuscript of the Mandaean Book of John.
 Dr. Sinan Abdullah, the son of physicist Abdul Jabbar Abdullah, brought a photocopy of the manuscript to Niskayuna, New York, United States, which was later transferred to Colonie, New York.

 In addition to publishing Mandaean scriptures printed in the original Mandaic alphabet, Salem Choheili has written various Persian-language books on Mandaean history, religion, and language.
 In 2021 (1400 S.H.), he completed a Persian translation of the Ginza Rabba.

 Although not a formally ordained Mandaean priest, Salem Choheili serves as a shganda (priestly assistant) in the Iranian Mandaean community and is currently a member of the Mandaean Council of Ahvaz.
 He has taught Mandaic to Iranian Mandaeans for decades and runs a Mandaic language school in Ahvaz.